fontforge/fontforge/doc/sphinx/tutorial/editexample4.rst

 slightly easier (at least in latin) to design a ligature.
 For this to work the original glyph and the combining glyph (identified by circles plus the glyph) must be present in the overview.
 If either of them is not, the menuitem is disabled.
-To find of which components the glyph consists review Gliph Info and then the Components section.
+To find of which components the glyph consists review Glyph Info and then the Components section.

 .. rubric:: Steps to building a ligature